-Read Dr. Carla Woydt and André Drochner’s takeaways and conference highlights, including how CSOs are tackling the accountability for Scope 3 emissions and partnering up with CFOs, how the youth is affected by climate change and why is intersectionality important, or how Carbon Capture and Storage (CCS) and reduction do not undermine each other, but instead, they are necessary together towards the common goal of mitigating climate change.
+Read Dr. Carla Woydt and André Drochner’s takeaways and conference highlights, including how CSOs are tackling the accountability for Scope 3 emissions and partnering up with CFOs, how the youth is affected by climate change and why is intersectionality important, and how Carbon Capture and Storage (CCS) and carbon dioxide reduction (CDR) do not undermine each other, but instead, they are both necessary to achieve the common goal of mitigating climate change.

 A powerful synergy: CSOs and CFOs partnerships